erifo/roundtracker/README.md

-# D&D Roundtracker
+# Roundtracker
-An python application for counting down the varying durations of effects in Dungeons & Dragons or similar turn based games.
-Not affiliated with Wizards of the Coast.
+A python application for counting down the varying durations of effects in turn-based games.

 ## Uses